piexpiex/AstroCanvas/docs/Spectra.rst

    fig. 7 screenshot of Astrocanvas in spectral arcs mode plotting the obtained pixel-to-wavelength calibration curve (error bars related to the fwhm of each line).

+Finally, you can save the sprectra writing a name and clicking on the **Save spectra as** button.